 The last thing mankind will understand about their existence is the obvious.
-Since the truth was openly accessible to them all along, the only thing that needed to change was their understanding of it.
-But it also implies that the truth was hidden in plain sight, and people didn’t see it because they weren’t paying attention.
+This means their failure to understand the truth was mainly due to a lack of vigilance, and even though the answers were accessible to them all along, what needed to change was their understanding of them.

 – The Greek